 The Master of Education degree program in Secondary Education is designed to prepare teachers, department chairmen, and supervisors for a dynamic ministry in the Christian school.
 Certification or public school preparation is not a goal of this program.
 With this degree we are trying to produce thinking teachers knowledgeable in their subject matter area.
 We want teachers to be able to prepare fresh, original lessons and not be bound to structured teacher's manuals.
 The training in this program will equip students to evaluate academic curricula as well as to formulate a strong Christian philosophy of education.
 This program may be taken during the regular academic year, or it may be taken in summer sessions.
 In the summer sessions, subject matter courses are available only in July.
-Twelve hours of credit by video/satellite instruction from BJU's Office of Extended Education may be applied with a minimum of 12 hours of residence work at BJU.
+Twelve hours of credit by video/satellite instruction from BJU's Office of Extended Education may be appli ed with a minimum of 12 hours of residence work at BJU.
 This program requires 30 hours.

-Ed 610

-Fundamentals of Curriculum
+Ed 610 Fundamentals of Curriculum

-3

-Ed 630

-Methods & Materials of Teaching
+Ed 630 Methods & Materials of Teaching 3

-3

-Ed 690

-Research in Education
+Ed 690 Research in Education

-3

-Ps 661

-Tests & Measurements
+Ps 661 Tests & Measurements

-3

-SE 620

-Classroom Management
+SE 620 Classroom Management

-3

-Three hours of course work must be selected from the following: Ed 600

-Foundations of Education 3
+1 Students who have received previous credit for Exc 551 and/or Exc 553 (or their equivalent) will substitute one or two of the following courses: Exc 508, Exc 522, Exc 691, Exc 692, Exc 693, or Exc 780

-Any student without previous credit for the course Ps 505 Introduction to Exceptional Learners (or the equivalent) must include Ps 505 as a program requirement.
+[·] Any student without previous credit for the course Ps 505 Introduction to Exceptional Learners (or the equivalent) must include Ps 505 as a program requirement.

-Graduate Special Education majors are expected to serve as teachers in the Learning Resource Center, the University's special education resource program for college students with disabilities, for which they will receive graduate internship credit.
+[·] Graduate Special Education majors are expected to serve as teachers in the Learning Resource Center, the University's special education resource program for college students with disabilities, for which they will receive graduate internship

-[•] Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including a major in elementary education, special education, or secondary education or a minimum of 18 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+[·] Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including a major in elementary education, special education, or secondary education or a minimum of 18 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 501 and Bi 502 in addition to other degree requirements.

+Three hou rs of course work must be selected from the following:

+Ed 600 Foundations of Education

+Ed 608 Philosophy of Education

+Ed 638 Curriculum Development

-Ed 601 Ed 608 Ed 610 Psychology of Education
+Ps 610 Psychology of Education

-s of course work must be selected from the following:
+Nine hour s of course work must be selected from the following:

 ECS 622 Counseling

-Ed 506 Counseling Techniques

 Ed 603 Microcomputers for Teachers

 Ed 607 Library Science

-Ed 631 Production of Instruct Resources
+Ed 631 Production of Instruct Resources 3

 Ed 632 Instructional Strategies

-Ed 700 Crucial Issues in Education
+Ed 800 Crucial Issues in Education

-Ps 505 Introduction to Exceptional Learners
+Ps 505 Introduction to Exceptional Learners 3

 SE 606 Teaching Reading in Content Areas

 SE 620 Classroom Management

 SE 780 Readings in Secondary Education

-Three hours of course work must be selected from the following:
+Three hou rs of course work must be selected from the following:

-Exc 511 Characteristics: Emot-Behav Disorders
+Exc 511 Characteristics:Emot-Behav Disorders 3

 Exc 512 Characteristic:Learning Disabilities

-Exc 513 Characteristic: Mental Retardation
+Exc 513 Characteristic:Mental Retardation

 Ps 505 Introduction to Exceptional Learners 3

 TOTAL30